Gokul Joshi: Biography

 After knowing that Rana regime ended in 2007 BS (1950–51 GC), Joshi returned to Kathmandu in 2008 BS (1951–52 GC).
 He met with leaders of the then Praja Parishad, Tanka Prasad Acharya and Ram Hari Sharma from whom he got a membership of Nepal Praja Parishad and worked for the party.
 In addition, he got a job of storekeeper at the construction site of Gaucharan airport.
-Again, he was removed from the job after six months because of conflict with the contractors.
+He was removed from the job after six months because of conflict with the contractors.

 In 2009 BS (1952–53 GC), he met Dharma Raj Thapa and started writing poems.
 Joshi took membership of Communist Party and travelled to Terai to preach awareness by songs.
 In 2011 BS (1954–55 GC), he withdrew his membership from the Communist Party.
-However, he continued to travel in Nepal.
+However, he continued to travel inside Nepal.
 In 2013 BS (1956–57 GC), he reached Jhapa District and worked as a teacher.
 The people of Jhapa, donated him some money to publish his poems, titled Bancha Ra Banchna Deu (Live and Let Live).

 Joshi died on 4 Asar 2018 BS (June 18, 1961) in Ghailadubba due to tuberculosis.
 He was cremated at Biring River by his fellow teachers and students.